radiantearth/stac-browser/README.md

 This package has also been published to npm as [`@radiantearth/stac-browser`](https://www.npmjs.com/package/@radiantearth/stac-browser).

+It's not officially supported, but you may also be able to use it for certain *OGC API - Records* and *OGC API - Features* compliant servers.

 ## Examples

 For a list of examples, check out [STAC Index](https://stacindex.org).